wsanguinetti2/Learning-Lab-Git-Bash/README.md

 4)Push the changes to github.

-5)Create a new branch based off of your first branch in the form firstname-lastname-2.
+5)Create a new branch based off of your first branch in the form firstname-lastname-2 and switch to it.

 6)Open "Lyrics" and append the lyrics to "All Star" by Smash Mouth to the end of the document.

-7)Use git stash and switch to your first branch with out commit the changes.
+7)Use git stash and switch to your first branch with out commiting the changes.

-8)Switching back notice how your changes are seved locally.
+8)Switching back notice how your changes are saved locally.

 9)Push the changes to github.